 Parking facilities at the hotel

-Our partner hotels in Trier always provide parking possibilities.
-Sometimes even free of charge, for the entire duration of your bike trip.
-There are always plenty of parking spots available, pre-reservation is not always necessary.
+Our charming hotels in Trier offer only a few parking facilities.
+Parking is possible in a public underground car park for 10.00 - 15,00 EUR per day.
 Detailed information on parking at your hotel, you will receive together with the detailed travel documents two weeks prior to departure.

 Villa Hügel in Trier: In an elegant comfort, quiet, romantic atmosphere, close to the center you will spend the night in one of the 45 rooms.
 An inviting restaurant, a beautiful sauna area, a year-round sky pool and a Mediterranean indoor pool awaits you.